apapenheim/apapenheim.github.io/_trc/2020identity.md

 ![Klobuchar 2020 Splashscreen]({{ site.baseurl }}/images/2020identity/img/AK-img1.png)

 The dialogue floating in a sea of navy turned me sour on the colour choices.
 This feels vintage, and not in a good way.
-The green, on ivory, with a side of vivid blue is a miss, and shouts its dissent from the modern, flat design of the form itself.
+The green, on ivory, with a side of vivid blue is a miss and shouts its dissent from the modern, flat design of the form itself.

 And change up that close button!
 It is far too near to the edge, and the circle makes no sense when everything else on the modal is square.
 Heavens above, make the thing that viewers are most likely to click on comport with the rest of the design.